-Fundamentals of PTA I Prerequisite: Admission to Program
+Fundamentals of PTA I

+Prerequisite: Admission to Program Corequisite: PTA 081
-Corequisite: PTA-081

 An introduction to the profession of Physical Therapy and the role of the PTA within the health profession.
 This course provides basic physical therapy skills including: body mechanics, transfers, bed mobility, gait training, aseptic techniques, and assessment of vital signs.
-Course Level Fee 1 (4 credits, 3 Lecture, 2 Lab/Lab-Discussion)

-PTA 081 PTA Clinical Practicum I Corequisite: PTA 080
+PTA Clinical Practicum I

+Corequisite: PTA 080

 An in-house laboratory practice of skills and techniques corresponding with Fundamentals of PTA I (PTA 080).
 Students will observe in physical therapy settings.
-Course Level Fee 3 (1 credits, 5 Lab/Lab-Discussion)

-Fundamentals of PTA II Prerequisite: PTA 080 and PTA 081
+Fundamentals of PTA II

 This course provides physical therapy skills including the use of therapeutic heat and cold, electrical stimulation, massage techniques, goniometry, wound management and laboratory practice.
-Course Level Fee 2 (6 credits, 4 Lecture, 4 Lab/Lab-Discussion)